menu

 Let’s get inside our heads this week with Dr. Bob Duke and Dr. Art Markman, hosts of KUT’s popular podcast, Two Guys on Your Head, produced by Rebecca McInroy.
 Every week, this thoughtful duo taps into life’s concerns–big and small–with reasons behind what we do.
 “Ah ha” revelations dosed with a few laughs.

-So, we couldn’t resist meeting them for what John Hart describes as “Two Guys on Your Head and in Your Landscape!”
+So, we couldn’t resist meeting them for what John Hart dubbed as “Two Guys on Your Head and in Your Landscape!”
 Together, they explore nature-to-garden perceptions and how becoming a better “noticer” factors into what we do.

 In Killeen, Army Veteran Natalie McAnarney notices a lot more wildlife since she got into gardening.
 “Initially, I just wanted things to be pretty, and then I wanted it to be pretty and sustainable.
 And then eventually I got to the place where I wanted to support the wildlife,” she told us on our visit last November.